 There are many different types of salt that I’m sure you have never heard of before.
 You can find salt in a natural environment or as a manufactured product.
-Salt has many applications in our life, from a crucial ingredient in cooking to a beauty product in bathing.
+Salt has many useful applications, from a crucial ingredient in cooking to a beauty product in bathing.

 Salt is an indispensable everyday condiment that every home chef will have in their kitchen.
 This ingredient even has some minerals or vitamins in some special types.
-Want to discover all the salt’s ‘cousins’?
+Do you want to discover more interesting information?
 Let’s dive into this post.

 The most common category of salt must be the one used for cooking.
 The salt varies with many colors, flavors, and applications.